125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 Aft -3…+17°

-Ammunition shots - 40 pieces (22 in meanized packing and 18 pieces in additional packing)
+Ammunition rounds - 40 pieces (22 in meanized stowage and 18 pieces in additional stowage)

-7.62 mm PKTM machine gun in a remote mount
+7.62 mm PKTM machine gun in remote installation

-* Portable counter-battery radar "Aistenok" capable of providing reconnaissance of enemy firing points, calculating the trajectories of shells or missiles, and adjusting fire.
-The complex also allows you to control the airspace and monitor the UAV.
+* Portable counter-battery radar "Aistenok" capable of providing reconnaissance of enemy firing points, calculating the trajectories of shells or missiles and adjusting fire.
+The complex also allows you to control the airspace and monitor UAVs.

-At short distances, Aistenok is able to track mortar rounds with a caliber of 81 to 120 mm during the flight of a mine, determining the flight path and calculating the point of the shot and the fall of the projectile.
-The maximum detection range of mortars is limited to 5 thousand meters.
-At such distances, "Aistenok" is able to very accurately determine the upward and downward flight paths of the mine and calculate the coordinates of the enemy mortar.
+At short distances, the Stork is capable of tracking mortar rounds with a caliber of 81 to 120 mm during the flight of a mine, determining the flight path and calculating the point of the shot and the fall of the projectile.
+Maximum range mortar detection is limited to 5 thousand meters.
+At such distances, the Stork is able to very accurately determine the upward and downward flight paths of the mine and calculate the coordinates of the enemy mortar.

-The minimum distance for determining enemy mortars is 750 meters.
+The minimum distance to detect enemy mortars is 750 meters.
 In this case, the accuracy of target detection is several tens of meters and depends on the type of target.
-Calculating the coordinates from where the shot was fired allows you to accurately counterattack enemy mortars and adjust your own fire.
+Calculating the coordinates from where the shot was fired allows you to accurately launch counterattacks on enemy mortars and adjust your own fire.

-The weight of the Aistenok reconnaissance complex, developed by Almaz-Antey Concern OJSC, is 135 kg.
-This is not much for systems of this type and allows reconnaissance units to effortlessly move it both on a combat vehicle and manually with the help of three people.
+The weight of the Aistyonok reconnaissance complex, developed by Almaz-Antey Concern OJSC, is 135 kg.
+This is small for systems of this type and allows reconnaissance units to move it effortlessly either on a combat vehicle or manually with the help of three people.
 The modular system kit includes seven elements:

 Radio station and control panel.

-It takes only five minutes to fully assemble the Aistenka modules and prepare it for work.The control panel, made in the form of a laptop, displays color information about the operation of the device.
-Data on the detected targets are transmitted through the installed radio station of the centimeter range. " Stork » n does not have its own rotary mechanism, but this disadvantage is compensated by a 60-degree observation sector in the azimuth of the beam width.
-Determination of the enemy's calculations is carried out by detecting the place of the shot and calculating the trajectory of the projectile.
-The target detection range is from 200 meters to 20,000.
+It takes only five minutes to fully assemble the Stork modules and prepare it for work.The control panel, made in the form of a laptop, displays color information about the operation of the device.
+Data on detected targets is transmitted through an installed centimeter-wave radio station. " Stork » n It has its own rotating mechanism, but this disadvantage is compensated by a 60-degree observation sector along the azimuth of the beam width.
+Determining the enemy's calculations is carried out by detecting the location of the shot and calculating the trajectory of the projectile.
+The target detection range ranges from 2 hundred meters to 20,000.

 Shoigu checked Shcheglovsky Val >>

-** , artillery, multiple launch rocket systems and starting positions of enemy tactical missiles by shot.
-In addition, to control the accuracy of firing drums.Until recently, the most modern ground-based electronic intelligence system in the Russian army was the PSNR-8 and PSNR-8M devices, which are preparing to give way to the latest electronic intelligence product, the 1-L277 product.
-His second name is "Sobalist".
-Heused when correcting the direction of fire from a mortar, and also to find drones flying at low distances from the ground.
-A distinctive feature of the 1-L277 product is the use of a phased antenna array, a broadband pulsed chirp signal for detecting moving targets and projectile explosions (mines), as well as for detecting stationary objects.
+** , artillery, jet systems volley fire and starting positions tactical missiles enemy by shot.
+In addition, to control the firing accuracy of drums.Until recently, the most modern ground-based electronic reconnaissance systems in the Russian army were the PSNR-8 and PSNR-8M devices, which are preparing to give way to the newest electronic reconnaissance device, the 1-L277 product.
+Its second name is “Sobolyatnik”.
+Heused when correcting the direction of fire from a mortar, and also for finding drones flying at low distances from the ground.
+A distinctive feature of the “1-L277” product is the use of a phased array antenna, a broadband pulse chirp signal for detecting moving targets and shell explosions (mines), as well as for detecting stationary objects.

 Russian special forces will be armed with a new AK-400 assault rifle >>

-Military designers added an automated primary data processing unit to the PSNR-8M station, freeing the operator of the reconnaissance station from the process of detecting military objects and enemy manpower.
-Along with this, the range of the electronic reconnaissance significantly increased - its "far-sightedness" increased to 30 km.
+Military designers added an automated primary data processing unit to the PSNR-8M station, freeing the reconnaissance station operator from the process of detecting military targets and enemy personnel.
+At the same time, the range of the electronic reconnaissance device has increased significantly - its “far-sightedness” has increased to 30 km.

-The "PSNR-8M" has only 500 hours of continuous operation, "1-L277" can operate without breakdowns from 1500 to 2000 hours.
-That is, the reliability of the new scout has increased by 4 times.The stations "PSNR-8" and "PSNR-8M" had 3 major drawbacks: the power of their pulsed radiation was 1 KV, in other words, it was not so difficult for the enemy to "detect" them.
-The second drawback was the so-called mechanical scanning of the terrain, i.e. the antenna rotated around its axis during operation.
-The engine that powered it quickly broke down and had to be replaced.
-Therefore, the military issued a technical assignment, which stated that these methods of work should be improved.
-The military did not like the weight of the reconnaissance station either.
-He was 62 kg, so his combat crew was 3 people.
+"PSNR-8M" has only 500 hours of continuous operation, "1-L277" can work without breakdowns from 1500 to 2000 hours.
+That is, the reliability of the new intelligence officer has increased 4 times.The PSNR-8 and PSNR-8M stations had 3 major drawbacks: the power of their pulsed radiation was 1 kV, in other words, it was not so difficult for the enemy to “detect” them.
+The second drawback was the so-called mechanical scanning of the area, i.e. The antenna rotated around its axis during operation.
+The engine that drove it quickly failed and had to be replaced.
+Therefore, the military issued a technical assignment, which stated that these work methods needed to be improved.
+The military was also not satisfied with the weight of the reconnaissance station.
+It weighed 62 kg, so its crew consisted of 3 people.

-Sobolyatnik performs electronic scanning, due to which the antenna no longer needs to be rotated around its axis and from time to time to change its engine.
+“Sobolyatnik” carries out electronic scanning, due to which the antenna no longer needs to be rotated around its axis and its motor no longer needs to be changed from time to time.
 The weight of the station has decreased to 36 kg, and now its crew consists of only 2 people.
-But most importantly, the station has practically become "invisible", since its pulsed radiation is now less than that of a mobile phone.
+But the most important thing is that the station has practically become “invisible”, since its pulsed radiation is now less than that of a mobile phone.

-The resolution of the new reconnaissance station has increased five times - from 50 to 10 meters.
-This made it possible to increase the information content, and the operator got the opportunity to read the targets in the column, i.e. distinguish between individual targets.
-"PSNR-8M" gave out a long strip on the screen, and "Sobolyatnik" - individual items.
-Besides, the new product received algorithms for automated target recognition according to the criterion: man - machine.
-By improving the new electronic reconnaissance, we can detect moving targets against the background of powerful reflections from the earth's surface.Thus, now the operator has the opportunity to see the movement of equipment and people on the screen of his monitor.
-The safety of the operator himself was also increased due to the length of the cable connecting the monitor to the antenna, up to 30 meters.
-That is, in the event of an enemy attempt to destroy the station, the operator has more chances to remain unharmed.
+The resolution of the new reconnaissance station has increased fivefold - from 50 to 10 meters.
+This made it possible to increase the information content, and the operator was able to read targets in the column, i.e. distinguish between individual goals.
+“PSNR-8M” displayed a long strip on the screen, and “Sobolyatnik” - individual items.
+Besides, the new product received algorithms for automated target recognition based on criteria: man - machine.
+By improving the new electronic reconnaissance device, we can detect moving targets against the backdrop of powerful reflections from the ground.Thus, the operator now has the opportunity to see the movement of equipment and people on his monitor screen.
+The safety of the operator himself has also been increased due to the length of the cable connecting the monitor to the antenna, up to 30 meters.
+That is, in the event of an enemy attempt to destroy the station, the operator has a greater chance of remaining unharmed.

-The new product is able to detect enemy manpower at a distance of 6 km.
-The Sobolyatnik used a more complex signal with an intra-pulse linear modulation frequency, which made it possible to reduce the peak radiation power to 8 watts.
-This dramatically increased the secrecy of this electronic reconnaissance.Some types of weapons are easily interfaced with this station, especially machine guns, such as " PECHENEG" and "KORD ".
-This allows her to be present during hostilities and at the same time be invisible, unless, of course, there is no optical observation.
+The new product is able to detect enemy personnel at a distance of 6 km.
+Sobolyatnik uses a more complex signal with an intra-pulse linear modulation frequency, which made it possible to reduce the peak radiation power to 8 Watts.
+This dramatically increased the secrecy of the work of this electronic reconnaissance device.Some types of weapons are easily interfaced with this station, especially machine guns, such as " PECHENEG" and "KORD " This allows it to be present during military operations and at the same time not be noticeable, unless, of course, there is optical observation.

 Articles you may be interested in:

-In the 1980s, NATO countries began an intensive buildup of their weapons.
-This was the impetus for the Central Research Institute to create a new concept for the development of military equipment for the USSR.
-In order to create an effective weapon capable of withstanding NATO tanks, in the 90s, the Volgograd Tractor Plant Joint-Stock Company developed the 2S25 Sprut-SD self-propelled anti-tank gun specifically for the Russian Airborne Forces.
+In the 80s, NATO countries began to intensively build up their weapons.
+This became the impetus for the Central Research Institute to create a new development concept military equipment for the USSR.
+In order to create an effective weapon capable of resisting NATO tanks, in the 90s specifically for Russian Airborne Forces joint stock company The Volgograd Tractor Plant developed the 2S25 Sprut-SD self-propelled anti-tank gun.

 About the authors of the development